I beg to move,

 As my hon.
 Friend will know, we have invested a considerable amount of money in the opportunity areas, which are looking at some of the real long-term challenges that we have in Blackpool as well as in 12 other areas right around the country.[Official Report, 3 November 2020, Vol. 683, c.
 4MC.]
 I would be very happy to sit down with him to see how we can link up what we are doing with the Blackpool opportunity area, and the progress that we are making on that, in addressing some of the concerns that I know he has.

 Let me make just a little more progress, and then I will hand over to the hon.
 Member for Slough (Mr Dhesi), who I know is keen to get in.
 I was talking about universal credit and how it has been such an important part of our response to the covid crisis.
-If we had not had universal credit in place, the job of the Department for Work and Pensions and the whole of Government would have been so much more challenging in being able support everyone in this country.
+If we had not had universal credit in place, the job of the Department for Work and Pensions and the whole of Government would have been so much more challenging in being able to support everyone in this country.
 By tapering benefits and providing work allowances to those facing the greatest barriers to work, we ensure that people are always better off in work.
 Something that is often forgotten is the number of barriers that we inherited and had to deal with when we came to power back in 2010, as a result of the legacy of the last Labour Government.

 That is why between 2015-16 and 2019-20, we have taken 1.7 million people out of tax.
 Yes, we on the Government side of the House believe that tax cuts are good, and they benefit the poorest in society by taking them out of tax.
 We provided approximately 32 million people with a tax cut by raising the personal tax allowance to £12,500.
-I personally, and I think a lot of Government Members, think that helping 32 million people is a good thing.
+I think, and I think a lot of Government Members think that helping 32 million people is a good thing.

 I thank the Secretary of State for his kind words and for allowing me to intervene.
 Food bank usage is predicted to be 61% higher this coming winter than it was last winter.
 That is a mere prediction.
 It will take a lot more than free school meals to sort out this poverty crisis, but does the Secretary of State agree that that is the least we can do to help support struggling families?

 I know that the hon.
-Gentleman is a man who has great passion and belief on the subject of education and how we support the most vulnerable people in society, and he raises an important point about how we can support those people.
+Gentleman is a man who has great passion for and belief in the subject of education and how we support the most vulnerable people in society, and he raises an important point about how we can support those people.
 Our view is, clearly, that the best way of doing that is through the universal credit system and ensuring that we have a welfare system that works for everyone in this country.

 As I touched on, we have raised the personal tax allowance to £12,500 to ensure that those on the lowest incomes benefit, and at the same time we have raised the adult national living wage to £8.72, up from the adult national minimum wage of £5.80 at the start of 2010.